monorepo-utilities/monorepo-utilities-tester/README.md

 ## Tech and Cites

 This project was constructed using [Lerna](https://lerna.js.org/) for monorepo capabilities, [Create React App's TypeScript template](https://create-react-app.dev/), and [Express TypeScript Starter](https://github.com/seanpmaxwell/express-generator-typescript).

+## Help

+This repository is built using 2 different starters.
+The rapid progress  that using starters provided leaves tests and linting out of alignment.

+Help with those updates would be grately appreciated! 🙏